 We collaborate with governments, partners, communities, parents and children.
 We seek others’ input and we share what we know.

 Guided by the drive to bring people together through education, we harness the power of technology to spotlight and diffuse successful initiatives worldwide.

 We believe that every person deserves a chance to access a quality education and reach his or her full potential.
-We are dedicated to make this a reality for individuals around the world.
+We are dedicated to making this a reality for individuals around the world.

-Sebastien founded the Breteau Foundation with a vision that it was absolutely possible today to bring the best available digital education tools to the world’s underprivileged children.
+Sebastien founded the Breteau Foundation with a vision that it was absolutely possible today to bring the best available digital education tools to the world’s disadvantaged children.

 Caroline’s peripatetic travels have taken her